 The Executive Committee meets from September through June (except for November) of each year in a business meeting held prior to the monthly dinner meeting.
 Additional meetings may be scheduled with at least ten (10) days' notice before the meeting and may be in person or electronic meeting via conference telephone or other communications equipment.
-Each member of the Executive Committee is requested to serve on one Section Committee during each year of his/her tem.
+Each member of the Executive Committee is requested to serve on one Section Committee during each year of his/her term.
+Each member is also required to attend the expected minimum number of Executive Committee meetings as documented in the bylaws missing less than 3 consecutive meetings.